Chemical Engineering Program

 - Save the electronic file for your records; print the PS

-- Take your unofficial transcript and completed PS to Pamela Dixon, Student Services administrator, in Shriram Center room 129.
+- Take your unofficial transcript and completed PS to Valerie Aquila, Student Services Specialist, in Shriram Center room 129.
 She is generally available during Wed/Thurs/Fri afternoons, 2:30-4pm.
 Alternatively, you may go directly to Chemical Engineering student services.